Quick Question: What’s the Difference Between Salt Scrubs and Sugar Scrubs?

-As mentioned above, one of the reasons we love exfoliating is that it creates a soft, smooth canvas upon which to apply the remainder of products in your skin care routine.
+As mentioned above, one of the reasons we love exfoliating is that it creates a soft, smooth canvas upon which to apply the remainder of products in your skin-care routine.
 After sloughing away dead cells, follow up with a hydrating body cream or lotion.
-For best results, make sure to do so within 5 or 10 minutes of getting out of the shower.
+For best results, make sure to do so within 10 minutes of getting out of the shower.

 Exfoliating can help remove dirt and impurities from your skin’s surface, but it shouldn’t take the place of daily cleansing.
 Before reaching for your facial exfoliator of choice, take the time to properly cleanse your skin.

-Now that your canvas is prepped, it’s time to get to sloughing!
-The key to proper facial exfoliation is to approach it with a gentle touch.
-As mentioned above, exfoliating too harshly can wreak havoc on your precious facial skin, so be sure to use light strokes in circular motions.
+Now that your canvas is prepped, it’s time to get to sloughing.
+As mentioned above, be gentle and use light strokes in circular motions.